 What are the benefits of percussive massage?

-Percussive massage therapy incorporates rapid strikes into the muscle tissue to increase blood flow, relax the muscles, break up adhesions, and release fluids, such as lactic acid, out of the muscles and into the circulatory system.
-The result is reduced soreness, inflammation, tension, and more relaxed muscles.
+Percussive massage therapy incorporates rapid strikes into muscle tissue to increase blood flow, relax the muscles, break up adhesions, and release fluids, such as lactic acid, out of the muscles and into the circulatory system to dispose of them.
+The result leads to reduced soreness, inflammation, and tension and more relaxed muscles.
 The Hyperice Hypervolt 2 Pro is our favorite percussive massager.

 Do compression boots work?